greatminds-life/blog2/content/blog/post-2.md

 <br>

 #### Scenarios of monthly savings
-In real situation, we most likely could save some amount of extra money in investment.
-Following table shows different scenarios with varying amount of monthly savings under the assumption of 10 year investment period with 10% average annual interest rate.
+In real situation, we most likely could save some amount of extra money monthly basis not as lump sum as in the previous example.
+Following table shows different scenarios with varying amount of monthly savings under the assumption of 10 year investment period with 10% average annual interest rate, how much it will end up after 10 years of investment.

 |monthly saving amount|principal amount after 10 years|interest earned|total|
 | ---:| ---:| ---:| ---:|